FadyMohareb/webcircos_old/README.md

 * Test connection and if it's working click on finish.
 A url will appear with this shape will appear :"jdbc:mysql://port//your_database_name".
 You need to copy it.

-In the /Other sources/src/main/ressources/<default package>, th application.properties file can found.
+In the /Other sources/src/main/ressources/<default package>, the application.properties file can found.
 Open it and change these following line:

 db.driver: com.mysql.jdbc.Driver